 It is not always easy to find a good hardshell suitcase.
 There are so many different models on the market, from dozens of manufacturers.
 Honestly, it can get hard to weed out the good ones from the bad ones.

 But, at least with Samsonite you know in the majority of cases, you are on to a winner.
-They are the favorite luggage brand of many, and for good reason.
-They Produce sturdy and durable luggage from highest quality materials.
+They are the favorite luggage brand of many and for good reason.
+They Produce sturdy and durable luggage from the highest quality materials.

 I’ll tell you everything you need to know about these three luggage collections from Samsonite in due time.